-- 1. The provider's signed treatment plan serves as the service order.
-A copy of the written order by the physician, licensed psychologist, nurse practitioner, or physician assistant for the services of the associate level professional. - 2.
-For visits beyond the unmanaged visits, a copy of the completed authorization request form and prior approval notification from the PHP, PIHP, or UMutilization management contractor DHHS Utilization Review Contractor is required. - 3.
+- 1. The provider's signed treatment plan serves as the service order. - 2.
+A copy of the written order by the physician, licensed psychologist, nurse practitioner, or physician assistant for the services of the associate level-professional. - 3.
+For visits beyond the unmanaged visits, a copy of the completed authorization request form and prior approval notification from the PHP, PHP, or UM contractor is required. - 3.
 All outpatient behavioral health services provided to a Medicaid beneficiary may be self-referred or referred by some other source.
-If the beneficiary is not self-referred, the referral must be documented in the health record.
+If the beneficiary is not self-referred, the referral must be documented in the health record. - 4.
+Results of a beneficiary's ASAM Criteria, Third Edition and recommendations for Level 0.5 (Early Intervention) or 1.0 (Outpatient Services). - 5.
+Reassessment(s) and recommendations of a beneficiary's ASAM Criteria, and referral(s) if more than the recommended nine (9) hours a week of outpatient services are needed.